MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_set_sidetone_property.md

 ### -input-buffer

-A The [SIDEBANDAUDIO_SIDETONE_PARAMS](./ns-sidebandaudio-_sidebandaudio_sidetone_params.md) structure that describes the endpoint index and sidetone value to be set.
+A [SIDEBANDAUDIO_SIDETONE_PARAMS](./ns-sidebandaudio-_sidebandaudio_sidetone_params.md) structure that describes the endpoint index and sidetone value to be set.

 ### -input-buffer-length